slyq/ttcc-sim/README.md

 ## Special notes about commands

-Do not specify a target for group lure and sound.
+Do not specify a target for group lure, sound, or SOS.

 You do not need to specify a target for a cog set of one cog.